-Bempedoic acid is a convenient, complementary, cost-effective, first-in-class, orally available, once-daily LDL-C lowering drug that significantly reduces elevated LDL-C levels in patients with hypercholesterolemia, including patients inadequately treated with current lipid-modifying therapies.
-Bempedoic acid, a novel, non-statin, targeted therapy, works solely in the liver to block cholesterol biosynthesis.
-It enters the liver through a mechanism distinct from those that selectively take up statins.
+Bempedoic acid is a convenient, complementary, cost-effective, oral, once-daily LDL-C lowering drug that significantly reduces elevated LDL-C levels in patients with hypercholesterolemia, including patients inadequately treated with current lipid-modifying therapies.
+Bempedoic acid, a novel, non-statin, targeted therapy, works in the liver to block cholesterol biosynthesis.

 To date, Esperion has studied bempedoic acid in eighteen completed Phase 1 and Phase 2 clinical studies, and is currently evaluating bempedoic acid in four global pivotal Phase 3 LDL-C lowering efficacy and safety studies and one cardiovascular outcomes trial.

 |Study Number||Short Title (N=total/ETC-1002 treated)||LDL-C Lowering* (pbo corrected)||Dose Range (mg)||Treatment Duration|

 |003||Phase 2a in Patients with Hypercholesterolemia (N=177/133)||Up to 27% (25%)||40, 80, 120||12 Wks|

 |005||Phase 2a in Patients with Hypercholesterolemia and Type 2 Diabetes (N=60/30)||43% (39%)||80, 120||4 Wks|

 |006||Phase 2a in Patients with Hypercholesterolemia and a History of Statin Intolerance (N=56/37)||32% (29%)||60, 120,